How to Install WordPress CMS (Step-by-Step Tutorial)

 If you don’t have an FTP account, you can create one from the same page.

 When you have the credentials ready, it is time to upload WordPress files to a new server:

-- Select all files from “wordpress” folder you downloaded and extracted earlier
+- Select all files from the “WordPress” folder you downloaded and extracted earlier.

-WordPress uses databases to manage the content.
+WordPress uses databases to manage your content.
 So, to make everything work, the next step is to create a MySQL Database and User:

-- Enter a username, password and click “Create User” button
+- Enter a username, password and click the “Create User” button.

 Completing the installation